dugsiiyeinc/Job-Portal/README.md

  Job Portal is a web application that connects job seekers with employers.
 It provides a platform for users to search and apply for jobs, while allowing employers to post job listings and manage applications.
 The project features a responsive design and enhanced user experience.

-## 🕵️ Problem Statement
-Problem: The fast-paced job market presents challenges like information overload, time-consuming processes for employers, lack of centralization, poor user experience, and limited accessibility on existing job portals.

-## 🏠 Solution Statement
-Solution: Our Job Portal offers an efficient job search with powerful filters, a streamlined application process, a centralized platform for job seekers and employers, responsive design for all devices, accessibility features including  a comprehensive admin dashboard for managing postings and applications, and local storage for smoother user experience.
-This aims to simplify and improve the job search and hiring process for all parties involved.

 ## 👨‍💼 Members
 ### Team 2 Of Group C